-You can sign-up for notifications on select sites to be notified when certain items come back into stock, but these alerts sometimes don't work.
-I recommend keeping on eye out on the r/mangadeals subreddit for restocks.
+You can sign-up for notifications on select sites to be notified when certain items come back into stock, but these alerts sometimes don’t work.
+You can keep an eye out for restock dates on my manga restocks post as well.

 Looking to buy some manga box sets?
 Check out my favorite manga box sets that have released so far.

 Special Edition and Large Format Manga Releases

 You also have to be on the lookout for special releases or Collector’s Editions of manga that are usually oversized, large format releases.
 A Silent Voice, for example, is getting a Collector’s Edition hardcover release.
 There are also editions, like the Dark Horse Deluxe Editions for Berserk, Blade of the Immortal, and Hellsing, which are hardcover and are in a larger format.

 And then you have larger format paperback releases, like the Tokyo Ghoul Monster Editions or the Blame! and Knights of Sidonia Master Editions.
 Some special editions will be paperback like the three I just mentioned, but there are a lot of hardcover Collector’s Editions out there to shop as well.

 There are also some full color manga releases, albeit only a handful, like the Highschool of the Dead Full Color Editions and the Dragon Ball full color volumes that have been released.
 Others are on the way in the future, like the Parastye Full Color Collection.

 Manhwa are oftentimes, but not all of the time, printed in full color, so if you enjoy full color series, you may want to look into these as well.